Iraq's oil contracts make joining OPEC output cut more painful

 The same clause also applies to other fields covered by the technical service contracts in the south, including fields being developed by Anglo-Dutch firm Shell, U.S. major Exxon Mobil and Italy's Eni, according to industry sources.

 A Shell spokeswoman said it did not comment on contracts.
-Exxon declined to comment and Eni did not immediately reply to a request for comment.
+Exxon and Eni did not immediately reply to requests for comment.

 A senior oil official with SOC told Reuters the country would not have to worry about curtailment clauses because it had no plans to limit production.

-"On the contrary, we're encouraging the foreign companies to raise production as much as they can," said the official, who declined to be named as they are not authorized to speak publicly.
+"On the contrary, we're encouraging the foreign companies to raise production as much as they can," said the official, who declined to be named as they are not authorised to speak publicly.

 'EVERY DOLLAR NEEDED'